-In this document, all of the mutual funds that we manage, including the Fund, are referred to, collectively, as the "Mackenzie Funds" or, each individually, as a "Mackenzie Fund".
+In this document, all of the investment funds that we manage, including the Fund, are referred to, as the "Mackenzie Funds".
 Not all Mackenzie Funds are offered under this simplified prospectus.
 The Fund is a mutual fund which is subject to National Instrument 81-102 Investment Funds ("NI-81-102").